renzocastillo/vuejs-developer-applicant-challenge/README.md

 ## Known issues

-* Navigation through tabs is giving the same `exact-active` class at all Vue Router `router-link` elements and not highlithing only one and matching the current browser query string.
+* Navigation through tabs is giving the same `exact-active` class to all Vue Router `router-link` elements and not highlithing only one and matching the current browser query string.
+However, the active class it is showing up on click event.
-* Class autoloading is done through Composer autoload so `vendor/composer` is a dependency that requires to be installed as part of the plugin in order for the classes to load properly.